 - Family home

-All debt incurred during the marriage must be divided as well, regardless of which party incurred the debt they may both be held responsible for repayment.
+All debt incurred during the marriage must be divided as well.
+Regardless of which party incurred the debt, they may both be responsible for payment.

 What the Court Considers